mermaid-js/mermaid/packages/mermaid/src/docs/community/development.md

 [Here is a GitHub document that gives an overview of the process.](https://docs.github.com/en/get-started/quickstart/fork-a-repo)

-### 2. Install pnpm
+#### 2. Install pnpm

-Once you have cloned the repository onto your development machine, change into the `mermaid` folder so that you can install `pnpm`.
+Once you have cloned the repository onto your development machine, change into the `mermaid` project folder so that you can install `pnpm`.
 You will need `npx` to install pnpm because volta doesn't support it yet.

 Ex: